kbayliss/wagtail/docs/reference/contrib/settings.rst

 Using in Python
 ---------------

-If you require access to a setting in a view, the :func:`~wagtail.contrib.settings.models.BaseSetting.for_request` method allows you to retrieve the relevant settings for the current request:
+If you require access to a setting in a view, the :func:`~wagtail.contrib.settings.models.BaseSiteSetting.for_request` method allows you to retrieve the relevant settings for the current request:

 .. code-block:: python